the dust never really settled

 came more from th’ stomach than from th’ heart

-and th’ coolness of th’ night was still
+and th’ coolness of th’ night was still but for th’ swirling dust

 ’cause th’ dust never really settled